winniecibo/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 4

-How you found the tests with different results (Did you use diff on the results of running a bash for loop?
-Did you search through manually?
-Did you use some other programmatic idea?)
+I found the tests with different results by looking through the test files and selecting the ones I found interesting.
+I then tested each file with the ttwo different implementations.

 ## Test 1 (14.md)
 My implementation could not give an output because of a memory error: